RIA Novosti: Russian Federation

 The Russian Information Agency Novosti was created in September 1991 on the basis of IAN and the Russian Information Agency.
 By a Presidential decree of the Russian president dated 22 August 1991, RIA Novosti was placed within the competence of the Press and Information Ministry.
 RIA Novosti had about 80 bureaus and news offices abroad, over 1,500 subscribers in CIS countries and about a hundred in non-CIS countries.
-A Presidential decree of the Russian president of 15 September 1993 "On the Russian Information Agency Novosti", transformed RIA Novosti to a state news-analytical agency.
+A Presidential decree of the Russian president of 15 September 1993 "On the Russian Information Agency Novosti", transformed RIA Novosti to a news-analytical agency.
 RIA Novosti's radio channel – RIA-Radio worked in 1996.
 In August 1997, the TV channel Kultura was set up on the basis of the RIA TV channel under the sponsorship of the VGTRK TV and radio broadcasting company.
-By a decree of the Russian president, "On Improving the Work of the State Electronic Media," the VGTRK information holding was created in May 1998, which RIA Novosti joined.
+By a decree of the Russian president, "On Improving the Work of the State Electronic Media", the VGTRK information holding was created in May 1998, which RIA Novosti joined.

 In May 1998, the agency was renamed the Russian Information Agency Vesti.
 As a mass media body, it retained the name of RIA Novosti on 1 April 2004, after making changes in the founding documents.
-In 2005, RIA Novosti launched RT (originally Russia Today) a global multilingual television news network, which is a government-funded but autonomous, non-profit organization.
+In 2005, RIA Novosti launched RT (originally Russia Today), a global multilingual television news network, which is a government-funded but autonomous non-profit organization.
 RIA Novosti asserts that it "merely participated in establishing the channel" which retained "complete legal, editorial and operational independence."

 Reorganization

-On 9 December 2013 Russian President Vladimir Putin signed the liquidation of RIA Novosti "On some measures to improve the effectiveness of the state mass media" and merging it with the international radio service Voice of Russia to create Rossiya Segodnya.
-Dmitry Kiselyov, a former anchorman of the Channel One Russia is appointed as the president of the new information agency.
+On 9 December 2013, Russian President Vladimir Putin signed the liquidation of RIA Novosti "On some measures to improve the effectiveness of the state mass media" and merging it with the international radio service Voice of Russia to create Rossiya Segodnya.
+Dmitry Kiselyov, a former anchorman of the Channel One Russia was appointed as president of the new information agency.
 According to her interview, the editor-in-chief of the TV network RT, Margarita Simonyan was completely unaware about the reorganization of the information agency and got the information from listening to competitor radio station Kommersant-FM.
 The reorganization created concerns that RIA Novosti would become a propaganda outlet.

-On 8 April 2014 RIA Novosti was registered by Roskomnadzor as a news agency and online newspaper.
+On 8 April 2014, RIA Novosti was registered by Roskomnadzor as a news agency and online newspaper.